TawfiqAbubaker/EasyLayers/README.md

 After 2 weeks of trial and error, I finally had a working product.

 Initially, I never had any intentions to sell this product, but when I saw how efficient it made my workflow, I decided to do so.
 I spent another 3 months, carefully planning the video demonstration for my product, how to sell it and market it.
-I was worried that since I had a very small community of people who followed me at the time (Around 160 followers), that It would get ignored, since I lacked the credibility, but little did I know that my script would be my break-through in the editing community.
+I was worried that since I had a very small community of people who followed me at the time (Around 160 followers), that It would get ignored, since I lacked the credibility, but little did I know that my plugin would be my break-through in the editing community.

-I went ahead and posted the video demo, as well as the website selling 3 versions of the script with different features (one for 4.99$ , one of 9.99$ and one for 12.99$) and people **loved** it.
+I went ahead and posted the video demo, as well as the website selling 3 versions of the plugin with different features (one for 4.99$ , one of 9.99$ and one for 12.99$) and people **loved** it.
 Ever since then, it has stayed relevant in the community even though I have not been active in the slighltest.
 Most video editors are still using it to this day, making it a must-have in the animation video editing community.

 # Sales Analytics : Jan 1 2021 - 24 Oct 2023
-##### Note : The website where I sell the script is still averaging 30 views per day, 2 years after it's release
+##### Note : The website where I sell the plugin is still averaging 30 views per day, 2 years after it's release

 ![analytics](Media/Pasted%20image%2020231024154952.png)
 # Video Demo